- [Total: 4 Average: 2.8]

 -Ron Meyer, Universal Studios President

-The Wolfman and especially Babe 2 are in no way near the shittiest movies Universal has released, but both were commercial fiascos for the studio.
+The Wolfman and especially Babe 2 are in no way near the shittiest movies Universal has released, but both were two of the biggest money losers for the studio.
 Mark Romanek was first hired as the director and developed the project for over a year and his take on the classic monster was not what the producers and executives were looking for.
 With the start date for filming just three weeks away, there were disputes over the budget, the tone and over the script.
 The Writers Guild strike that started in November 2007 only complicated matters since adjustments could not be made on the page.
 Romanek walked away from the project and just three days later, Joe Johnston signed on as director.

 Johnston has since spoken about his experience on The Wolfman, saying “I had three weeks of prep on WOLFMAN, a ridiculously inadequate amount of time to try to bring together the fractured and scattered pieces of the production.
 I had taken the job mostly because I had a cash flow problem, the only time in my career I’ve ever let finances enter into the decision process.
 Money is always the wrong reason for doing something that requires passionate devotion.
 The production was a leaky, rudderless ship in a perfect storm suffering from bad decisions, infighting, reluctance of the powers-that-be to take responsibility, and too many under-qualified cooks in the kitchen.”

-Overseas, the film took in $77.8 million, bringing the worldwide total to $139.7 million.
-Decent numbers for a gory monster film, but dreadful numbers for a $150 million movie with a huge worldwide ad spend.
+Overseas, the picture took in $77.8 million, bringing the worldwide total to $139.7 million.
+Decent numbers for a gory monster movie, but dreadful numbers for a $150 million production with a huge worldwide ad spend.
 Universal would see returned about $76.8 million after theaters take their percentage of the gross, which would not even cover all P&A expenses and leave the budget in the red.

 Universal Pictures Chairman Marc Shmuger was fired in October 2009, after a string of recent Universal flops, including Duplicity, Land of the Lost, Funny People and the out of control budgets for the as of yet to be released The Wolfman, Robin Hood, Scott Pilgrim Vs The World and Green Zone.